Get in touch Get in touch

 An injury to one is an injury to all

-The recent surge in extreme right-wing activity over the past week has led to an alarming rise in incidents of race hate crime.
+The recent surge in extreme right-wing activity has led to an alarming rise in incidents of race hate crime.

 Scapegoating ‘minorities’ has long been used as a tactic to divert public attention away from government failures to address pressing social issues and rising inequalities, dividing working people, setting them against one another and fanning the flames of racism and hatred.